UniMath/agda-unimath/docs/DESIGN-PRINCIPLES.md

    example, we have developed univalent theories of [combinatorics](univalent-combinatorics.md), [trees](trees.md), [species](species.md), ...
 TO DO: DESCRIBE A FULLER LIST
-4. To develop a theory of library management that meets these stated goalds.
+4. To develop a theory of library management that meets these stated goals.
 For example, through our work we demonstrate the feasibility of a concept-central approach to library management and theorem-proving.